Association for Asian Studies: History

-Shortly after World War I, the American Council of Learned Societies (ACLS), with the support of the Rockefeller Foundation, gave Mortimer Graves a mandate to develop Chinese studies.
+Shortly after World War I, the American Council of Learned Societies, with the support of the Rockefeller Foundation, gave Mortimer Graves a mandate to develop Chinese studies.
 Kenneth Scott Latourette would recall in 1955 the "people of the United States and those who led them knew little of the peoples and cultures of the Far East" and that was "in spite of political, commercial and cultural commitments in the region and of events which already were hurrying them on into ever more intimate relations."
 Graves worked with Arthur W. Hummel, Sr. of the Oriental Division of the Library of Congress, the Institute of Pacific Relations, the Harvard-Yenching Institute, the American Oriental Society, as well as with colleges, universities, and museums.

 Twenty-eight people attended the first meeting of the planning group, which was held at the Harvard Club in New York in 1928, and further meetings were held over the next decade.
 In 1936, the group began publishing the Far Eastern Bibliography.
 On 6 June 1941 the Far Eastern Association was formed and issued The Far Eastern Quarterly as its organ, with Cyrus Peake as Managing Editor.
 The Quarterly survived the war with the financial help that Kenneth W. Colgrove obtained from Northwestern University.